 This, of course, may or may not cause the next ice age as in this instance elevated CO2 levels will be a blessing and might keep us warm for a while longer.

 But there is another natural force potentially capable of undermining solar activity – short-term but very dramatically.

-Apart from the ash, volcanoes release gas known as Sulfur aerosols that has greater impact on the temperature than the ash.
-Sulfur aerosols appear to take several years to settle out of the atmosphere, which is one of the reasons their effects are so widespread and long lasting.
-Thus, volcanoes are capable of not only changing the temperature of planet Earth but with that also the climate, resulting in acid rain and further long lasting damages to the entire ecosystem.
+Apart from the ash, volcanoes release gas known as Sulfur aerosols that have a greater impact on the temperature than the ash.
+Sulfur aerosols appear to take several years to settle out of the atmosphere, which is one of the reasons their effects are so widespread and long-lasting.
+Thus, volcanoes are capable of not only changing the temperature of planet Earth but with that also the climate, resulting in acid rain and further long-lasting damages to the entire ecosystem.